dojo/framework/docs/en/testing/supplemental.md

 ): AssertionTemplateResult;
 ```

-A function can be set in place of the properties object to return the expected properties based of the actual properties.
+A function can be set in place of the properties object to return the expected properties based off the actual properties.

 ## Triggering Properties